-"CCASS Clearing Participant" a person admitted to participate in CCASS as a direct clearing participant or general clearing participant "CCASS Custodian Participant" a person admitted to participate in CCASS as a custodian participant "CCASS Investor Participant" a person admitted to participate in CCASS as an investor participant [REDACTED] "China" or "PRC" People's Republic of China excluding, for the purpose of this [REDACTED], Hong Kong, the Macau Special Administrative Region of the PRC and Taiwan "close associate(s)" has the meaning ascribed to it under the Listing Rules "Companies Law" the Companies Law, Cap.
-22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands as amended, supplemented or otherwise modified from time to time "Companies Ordinance" the Companies Ordinance (Chapter 622 of the Laws of Hong Kong) as amended, supplemented or otherwise modified from time to time "Companies (Winding Up and the Companies (Winding Up and Miscellaneous Provisions) Miscellaneous Provisions) Ordinance (Chapter 32 of the Laws of Hong Kong) as amended, Ordinance" supplemented or otherwise modified from time to time "Company", "the Company" or "our Vital Mobile Holdings Limited (維太移動控股有限公司), an Company" exempted company with limited liability incorporated in the Cayman Islands on 12 August 2014 "connected person(s)" has the meaning ascribed to it under the Listing Rules "Controlling Shareholder(s)" has the meaning ascribed to it under the Listing Rules, and in the context of our Company, means Winmate, Ms. Rong, Mr. Ni and Rong Personal Trust Nominee "core connected person(s)" has the meaning ascribed to it under the Listing Rules "Core Trust" The Core Trust Company Limited, a trust company incorporated under the laws of Hong Kong and an Independent Third Party "CSRC" China Securities Regulatory Commission of the PRC (中國證券監督 管理委員會) "Deed of Indemnity" the deed of indemnity dated [] 2015 given by the Founders and Winmate in favour of our Company into by the Founders, Winmate, Benywave Technology and Tianyu in favour of our Company (for ourselves and for benefit of our subsidiaries)
+"CCASS Participant" a CCASS Clearing Participant, a CCASS Custodian Participant or a CCASS Investor Participant "China" or "PRC" People's Republic of China excluding, for the purpose of this prospectus, Hong Kong, the Macau Special Administrative Region of the PRC and Taiwan "close associate(s)" has the meaning ascribed to it under the Listing Rules "Companies Law" the Companies Law, Cap.
+22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands as amended, supplemented or otherwise modified from time to time "Companies Ordinance" the Companies Ordinance (Chapter 622 of the Laws of Hong Kong) as amended, supplemented or otherwise modified from time to time "Companies (Winding Up and the Companies (Winding Up and Miscellaneous Provisions) Miscellaneous Provisions) Ordinance (Chapter 32 of the Laws of Hong Kong) as amended, Ordinance" supplemented or otherwise modified from time to time "Company", "the Company" or "our Vital Mobile Holdings Limited (維太移動控股有限公司), an exempted company with limited liability incorporated in the Cayman Company" Islands on 12 August 2014 "connected person(s)" has the meaning ascribed to it under the Listing Rules "Controlling Shareholder(s)" has the meaning ascribed to it under the Listing Rules, and in the context of our Company, means Winmate, Ms. Rong, Mr. Ni and Rong Personal Trust Nominee "core connected person(s)" has the meaning ascribed to it under the Listing Rules "Core Trust" The Core Trust Company Limited, a trust company incorporated under the laws of Hong Kong and an Independent Third Party "CSRC" China Securities Regulatory Commission of the PRC (中國證券監督 管理委員會) "Deed of Indemnity" the deed of indemnity dated 9 June 2015 given by the Founders and Winmate in favour of our Company "Deed of Non-Competition" the deed of non-competition and undertaking dated 9 June 2015 entered into by the Founders, Winmate, Benywave Technology and Tianyu in favour of our Company (for ourselves and for the benefit of our subsidiaries) the director(s) of our Company "Director(s)" "EIT Law" the PRC Enterprise Income Tax Law (中華人民共和國企業所得税 法), enacted by the NPC in March 2007 and effective on 1 January 2008, and its implementation rules